hlpullen/quickviewer/README.md

 The default structure naming and coloring behaviours of QuickViewer can be overridden using the `struct_names` and `struct_colors` arguments.

 Structure names are set using a dictionary, where the keys are the desired names and the values are potential structures for which you wish that name to be assigned; this can be a single structure name, a wildcard, or a list of multiple structure names or wildcards.
-These structure names will be checked for matches first with the structure names that are automatically inferred from filenames (e.g. for a file called "parotid.nii", the structure name would be "parotid"), and will then be compared to the structure filepaths if no name match was found.
+These structure names will be checked for matches first with the structure names that are automatically inferred from the DICOM structure sets or NIfTI filename (e.g. for a file called "parotid.nii", the structure name would be "parotid"), and are then compared to the path of the structure file if no name match is found.

-For example, to ensure that structures from any file whose name contains the strings "spinal", "spine", or "cord" are named "spinal cord" in QuickViewer:
+For example, to ensure that structures whose names contain any of the strings "spinal", "spine", or "cord" are named "spinal cord" in QuickViewer:
 ```
 my_struct_names = {
   "spinal cord": ["*spine*", "*spinal*", "*cord*"]
 }
 QuickViewer("image.nii", structs="structures", struct_names=my_struct_names)
 ```
-Any loaded structures that do not match the filepaths in the `struct_names` dictionary will be assigned names using the default behaviour.
+Any loaded structures that do not match any of the values in the `struct_names` dictionary will keep their default assigned names.

 Structure colours can be set using a dictionary whose keys are structure names or wildcards matching structure names and whose values are any valid `matplotlib` colour.
 For example, to set any structures with "left" in their names to green, and any with "right" in their names to red:
 ```
 QuickViewer("image.nii", structs="structures", struct_colors={"left*": "green", "right*": "red"})
 ```

-Any loaded structures whose names do not match the dictionary keys will be assigned colours from the default colour sequence.
+Any loaded structures whose names do not match the dictionary keys will keep their default assigned colours.

 #### Loading multiple sets of structures with the same names